Designations Congruent with Things: Chapter 23

 What is he, made of stone?

-No. Dr. Newton Geiszler of the sextupled Ph.Ds. is, at his best and most emotionally sturdy, made of a classic candy shell that will melt at mouth but not skin temperatures.
+No. Dr. Newton Geiszler of the sextupled PhDs is, at his best and most emotionally sturdy, made of a classic candy shell that will melt at mouth but not skin temperatures.

 “Someone needs a Blue Planet marathon,” Newt says.

-“I—“ Mako says.
-“I could help you.
+“I— Mako says, “I could help you.
 If you needed it.
 I could also help Dr. Gottlieb, if, for some reason, he needed it.
 If, for some reason, something happened to him in the alley where you drifted.
 If something happened to him there.”

-“Nope,” Newt says, not panicking, because it’s okay, because it’s just Mako, but what if other people know, what if other people find out.
-He does not think that Hermann would do well with the kids in his head; Hermann is a littletoo good at integrating disparate neural patterns to not break down into sympathetic insanity if that happens to him; they are lucky that it didn’t; no, they are not lucky because it was skill, because Newt had known ahead of time that it had to be him, that it should be him, that if it had to be one of them that he was the only one who made sense.
-Maximum risk, maximum benefit; best odds of best outcome.
+“Nope,” Newt says, not panicking, because it’s okay, because it’s just Mako, but what if other people know, what if other people find out?
+He doesn’t think Hermann would do well with the kids in his head; Hermann’s a little too good at integrating disparate neural patterns to not break down into sympathetic insanity if that happens to him; they’re lucky it didn’t.
+No, they’re not ‘lucky,’ because it was skill, because Newt had known ahead of time that it had to be him, that it should be him, that if it had to be one of them, he was the one who made sense.

-“Or,” Mako continues, "if one day, you want to say, ‘Mako, is it normal to hide food from your drift partner and cry when he finds it’.”
+“Or,” Mako continues, “if one day, you want to say, ‘Mako, is it normal to hide food from your drift partner and cry when he finds it’?”

 “Um,” Newt says, feeling insufficiently on point to understand what she’s getting at.

-“Or if you want to say, ‘Mako, is it normal to dream of bar fights on the same night at the same time as your drift partner’.”
+“Or if you want to say, ‘Mako, is it normal to dream of bar fights on the same night at the same time as your drift partner’?”

 “Aw Maks,” Newt says.